Concept · article 08 of 14

 The calendar YTD view collapses your whole year into one screen.
 It's the most useful big-picture view in nouz — patterns that take weeks to feel in the day-to-day jump out at a glance.

-02 What the colours mean
+02 What do the cell colours mean?

 • Dark green — your top revenue days.
 The 90th-percentile and above.